Block on Trump's Asylum Ban Upheld by Supreme Court

 However, if you are involved in a crash and your vehicle is blocking traffic, you may not be legally obligated to move your vehicle.

 Some states, like Missouri, have legislated that if you can "steer it, clear it."
 States with these laws require drivers involved in minor crashes where the vehicle is still operable to move their cars out of the way of traffic.

-If you've received a traffic citation for blocking traffic in your area, consult with a traffic ticket lawyer today.
+If you've received a traffic citation for blocking traffic in your area, consult with an attorney.